microsoft/azure-pipelines-yaml/design/resources-scenarios.md

 The other is a container on Docker Hub.
 In this case, the trigger isn't source, it's the container.
 When I look at my testing Kubernetes cluster, I need to trace back both the commit version and the container image SHA to understand exactly what's been tested together.

+### Decoupled pipelines
+- When a partner team finishes a deployment, I want to try out their latest dependencies in a test environment of my own.
+- Rather than complicate their pipeline, I simply set up my pipeline to trigger on the completion of theirs.

+In this case, the "resource" is a pipeline run.
+Crucially, I wait until the partner's *deployment* is done, which may not produce any new artifacts of its own (other than the run).

 ### Complex, multi-stage deployment
 - For safety, I run canary deployments before pushing changes out to 100% of my customers.